Burundi protesters call for a two-day pause in demonstrations

 Opponents say that Nkurunziza, by seeking a third five-year mandate at elections on June 26, is violating the constitution and the Arusha peace accords that eventually ended Burundi's 12-year civil war.

-Pre-vote fears have driven more than 26,000 Burundians to neighbouring Congo and Rwanda, officials say.
+Pre-vote fears have driven more than 26,000 Burundians to neighboring Congo and Rwanda, officials say.

 The United Nations, which has voiced concerns that intelligence and security services are using live ammunition at protests, said there are "credible" reports of detained protesters being beaten and held in overcrowded conditions.